Spark Your Next Drawing Ideas with 10 Ways to Put Pencil to Paper

 Your Drawing Mindset

-– Do not think of a finished drawing but as many small steps.
+– Do not think of a finished drawing but all the fun and exciting small steps along the way.
 Think Process not Product.

-– The value of the exercise is in what it produces/how it improves your work not in the exercise itself.
+– The value of any drawing idea or method is what it produces/how it improves your work not the exercise itself.

-– There is no right or wrong, just steps on the path – an error is only a mistake if you don’t learn from it.
+– There is no right or wrong drawing idea or way of drawing, just steps on the path – an error is only a mistake if you don’t learn from it.

 – Sometimes perfection is found in the imperfection.